What You Need to Know Before You Buy Property in New York

 This makes the accounts great for home purchases.

-If most of your funds are in a 401k, you can roll the funds into your IRA to withdraw if it's an old account with a former employer to avoid penalties.
+If most of your funds are in a 401k, you can roll them into your IRA to withdraw if it's an old account with a former employer to avoid penalties.

-However, with a 401k, you are most likely to be hit with a 10% penalty for any withdrawal.
+However, with a 401k, you will most likely be hit with a 10% penalty for any withdrawal.

 You can alternately take out a loan from this account, which you will need to repay with interest, although you won't need to pay taxes or penalties.